Architecture Modes

 Development Workflow

-# Runs both Go and Vite concurrently
+make dev # equivalent: runs Go + Vite concurrently

 Vite Proxy Config